piky/templator/README.md

 - Macros validation - if macro is defined but not used anywhere - validation error is thrown.
 To bypass it, add `_override: true` to macro
 - Inventory links purging if in LLD.
 If item is in LLD - then inventory link is removed.
 This rule is ignored if `_singleton` is set to true
 - Quotes is present in item parameters are properly escaped in calculated item formula.
 More on this https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/calculated
+- Ability to override `_resource` concatenation in item, trigger and graph names. use `__RESOURCE__` in prototype name instead for more beatiful names